ropensci/roweb3/content/blog/2022-10-21-ropensci-news-digest-october-2022/index.md

 ### Optional (Suggests) dependency that has been archived on CRAN

-An interesting challenge reported on [rOpenSci forum](https://discuss.ropensci.org/t/optional-suggests-dependency-that-has-been-archived-on-cran/3071): can a package on CRAN depend on a package that has been archived on CRAN?
+An interesting challenge reported on the [rOpenSci forum](https://discuss.ropensci.org/t/optional-suggests-dependency-that-has-been-archived-on-cran/3071): can a package on CRAN depend on a package that has been archived on CRAN?
 [Jeffrey Hanson](https://jeffrey-hanson.com/) wrote, after successfully updating the [prioritizr](https://cran.r-project.org/web/packages/prioritizr/index.html) package on CRAN despite its (Suggests) depending on [cplexAPI](https://cran.r-project.org/web/packages/cplexAPI/index.html),

 > Just to follow up in case this helps anyone else, it would appear that it’s fine to have archived packages listed as Suggests for CRAN submission - as long as conditions for non-CRAN packages are met (e.g., listing URL for package install in the DESCRIPTION file).